- What We Do

 - Donate to POST

-On a recent kayaking trip, my partner and I decided to explore some of the more remote parts of Bair Island, just east of Redwood City, CA.
+On a recent kayaking trip, my partner and I decided to explore some of the more remote parts of Bair Island, just east of Redwood City, CA. This is something you can do too if interested.

 Around 10 am, starting at the public boat ramp, we navigated out Redwood Creek toward the San Francisco Bay, and then rode an incoming tide northwest into the Corkscrew Slough, a deep channel that cuts right through the heart of the island.

 What we found, we didn’t entirely expect.
 As we ventured deeper into the island, we found many mother harbor seals hidden away nursing their pups.
 Some of the seals were unusually and spectacularly reddish gold in the morning sunlight (which I later learned is the result of iron oxide deposits in their hair shafts).
-There were great blue herons fishing in the shallow waters, and cormorants stretched out, drying their wings, on the nearby electrical towers.
+There were great blue herons fishing in the shallow waters and cormorants stretched out, drying their wings on the nearby electrical towers.

 The place was alive and thriving.
 Bair Island is a refuge for hundreds of species of wildlife, including a few that are endangered.
 And it’s not just a select few species, but an entire web of life.